 Address: 538 Back Road, Ocracoke, NC 27960

 We walked to Ocracoke Coffee Company one morning to get some caffeine and see what was on their breakfast menu.
 It was a nice 15-minute walk from our hotel room at The Anchorage Inn & Marina.

-This establishment, that has been in business over 25 years, has a lovely outdoor patio and some indoor seating as well.
-While it may be busy during the morning, the line keeps moving on a busy day and the staff is friendly.
-They have coffee, tea, espresso, smoothies, and some pastries, and they even have live music some afternoons.
+This establishment, which has been in business for over 25 years, has a lovely outdoor patio and some indoor seating as well.
+While it may be busy during the morning, the line keeps moving on a busy day, and the staff is friendly.
+They have coffee, tea, espresso, smoothies, and some pastries, and they even have live music on some afternoons.